Columbia River Fishing Report

 Wednesday, May 13, 2026

-Another exciting update for Columbia River spring Chinook anglers — Oregon and Washington fisheries managers have added a few more open days after updated run numbers came in better than expected.
+Another exciting update for Columbia River spring Chinook anglers — Oregon and Washington fisheries managers added a few more open days after updated run numbers came in better than expected.

 Book a Columbia River salmon fishing trip